wildanjr19/wildanjr19.github.io/portofolio.md

 ## Project by Personal

-###  Peramalan Harga Penutupan Saham IHSG Dengan Analisis Sentiment Menggunakan LSTM
+### Peramalan Harga Saham IHSG dengan LSTM dan Analisis Sentimen

 **Description:**
 This project focuses on text classification and forecasting tasks.
 The goal of this project is to forecast the Jakarta Composite Index (IHSG) using additional variables, namely sentiment obtained from X.